henser/meow-pedia/README.md

-# jellynote-hs
+# Meow-pedia!
-Jellynote frontend code challenge
+This is a small frontend code challenge made public.
+Simple integration of infinite loading, lazy-loading and [The Cat API](https://thecatapi.com/) interaction.

-For convenience, this project was made using Vue-Cli.
+For convenience, this small project was made using Vue-Cli.
 To run this exercise, first you need to clone the project.
 Once you have the project in your local machine you need to ```cd``` to your local project folder and run two commands:

 First you install dependencies by running